 Organic Photovoltaic (OPV)

 These solar cells are made with organic semiconducting materials.
 OPV cells are lightweight, flexible, and can be manufactured using low-cost printing techniques.
-Although the cells have lower efficiencies compared to other thin film technologies, they have the potential for integration into various applications due to their flexibility, such as Building-Integrated Photovoltaics.
+Although these thin film solar cells have lower efficiencies compared to other thin film technologies, they have the potential for integration into various applications due to their flexibility, such as Building-Integrated Photovoltaics.

-Pros And Cons Of Current Thin Film Solar Panels
+Pros And Cons Of Thin Film Solar Panels

-There are many different types of thin film solar, and the advantages and disadvantages do vary somewhat among the different types of solar panels.
+There are many different types of thin film solar, and the advantages and disadvantages do vary somewhat among them.
 We’ve outlined some general pros and cons below.

 Because thin film solar has so many positive qualities, it has enormous potential.